 Our current cohorts are teaching 5th, 6th, 7th, and 8th grade, however, our aim is to expand to more grades in the future.

-Fellows will interact with their mentors often, either by correspondence or through training and support functions provided by their mentors, including classroom observations, guided reflections and target development opportunities.
+Fellows will interact with their mentors often, either by correspondence or through training and support functions provided by their mentors, including classroom observations, guided reflections and targeted development opportunities.
 Partner schools will also provide school-based mentors to support Fellows at their individual schools, which may also conduct their own in-house observations and teacher training.

 What subject a Fellow teaches is based on matching the school’s needs with a Fellow’s skills and is subject to the Fellow meeting Teach For Qatar’s subject knowledge proficiency requirements.